Disarm Alarmo Alarm in Home Assistant Using Actionable Notifications

 Under Message, add the following code:

-- action: ALARMO_DISARM
+data: actions: - action: ALARMO_DISARM title: Disarm

 To verify it works, click the Try It button again.